Literature / The Martha Years

 - Tomboy and Girly Girl: Martha and Grisie; much like her great-granddaughter Laura, Martha would far rather be playing outdoors than sitting inside sewing or knitting.

 - Tomboy: Martha, obviously.

 - Uptown Girl: Martha for Lew.
-She is part of the Scottish aristocratic class while he is a working class blacksmith.
+She is part of the Scottish land-owning class while he is a working class blacksmith.
 See Star-Crossed Lovers above for more details.